andersbogsnes/pydata_iceberg_demo/README.md

-# Pydata Copenhagen Apache Iceberg Demo
+# Is that an Iceberg in your Datalake?

 This tutorial will introduce you to the Apache Iceberg table format and walk through how we can use it from a Python point-of-view to work with large amounts of data stored in object storage.

 # Prerequisites